wcm-io-qa/wcm-io-qa-galenium/parent/src/site/markdown/concepts.md

 Galen is best at reporting on its own results.
 It is hard to integrate with other reports.
 Galen generates the file names internally without providing an easy way to fetch them programmatically to link to them from other reports.

 To save disk space it is possible to tell Galenium to only write Galen reports for failed tests.

-#### TestNG

-TestNG generates its own reports.
-The TestNG HTML report is basically useless when using _DataProviders_, but the XML results are the way Galenium integrates results with Maven and Jenkins.